-During FY 2013-2014, the Legal Division represented the Commission in matters before the Federal Energy Regulatory Commission (FERC) concerning the gas and electric industries to ensure that the public interest of Arizona is considered in these matters.
-Additionally, the Legal Division participated in the Environmental Protection Agency's
+During FY 2014-2015, the Legal Division represented the Commission in matters before the Federal Energy Regulatory Commission (FERC) to ensure that Arizona's public interest is considered in these matters.
+Additionally, the Legal Division filed comments on behalf of the Commission in several of the Environmental Protection Agency's (EPA) rulemaking proceedings.

-(EPA) notice of proposed rulemaking relating to regional haze.
 The Legal Division also represented the Commission in Federal Communication Commission (FCC) dockets.